projet-aaa/platform/docs/back-end/architecture.md

 On the root  directory, we can find a traditionnal Symfony architecture

  - app : contains Symfony kernel and configuration files
+ - docker: contains various files for Docker
+    - apache : files and config for the apache web server (container web)
+    - mysql : a volume containing mysql database files.
+Enable you to drop database container without loosing data
+    - tls : a folder to store private key and certificate to use a SSL certificate
+    - php : contains php config for web container
+ - docs : contains documentation
  - bin : contains Symfony console and other binaries
  - features : contains behavioural testing scenarios and related code
  - src : contains platform business code.
 In details :